-1. Hearing Officer.
-The Hearing Officer shall control the conduct of the hearing and rule on procedural requests.
-The hearing shall be conducted in the manner deemed by the Hearing Officer to be most suitable to secure the information and documentation necessary to render an informed decision and to result in a fair decision without unnecessary delay.

-2. Hearing Attendance and Participation.

-- a.
-Hearings shall be open to the public; however, no individual other than a party to the Petition, a party's designated proxy, representative, translator, or a nonparty witnesses may participate in the hearing. - b.
-During a hearing, the Hearing Officer may adopt rules to encourage a timely and business-like hearing, such as requiring the parties, rather than their counsel or other advisors, to be the primary speakers at hearings, with adequate time given to consult with their counsel or advisor, or with a large group encouraging representatives, if any, to be the primary spokespersons. - c.
+- 1. Hearing Officer.
+The Hearing Officer shall control the conduct of the Hearing and rule on procedural requests.
+The Hearing shall be conducted in the manner deemed by the Hearing Officer to be most suitable to secure the information and documentation necessary to render an informed Decision, and to result in a fair Decision without unnecessary delay. - 2.
+Hearing Attendance and Participation. - a.
+Hearings shall be open to the public; however, no individual other than a party to the Petition, a party's designated proxy, representative, translator, or a nonparty witnesses may participate in the Hearing. - b.
+During a Hearing, the Hearing Officer may adopt rules to encourage a timely and business-like Hearing, such as requiring the parties, rather than their counsel or other advisors, to be the primary speakers at Hearings, with adequate time given to consult with their counsel or advisor, or with a large group encouraging representatives, if any, to be the primary spokespersons.

+- c.
 Hearings are not meetings subject to the Brown Act or any City of Mountain View implementing ordinances. - 3.
 Ex Parte Communications.
-There shall be no oral communication outside the hearing between the Hearing Officer and any party or witness unless each opposing party or their representative is able to simultaneously communicate with the Hearing Officer, whether in person or via audio/ visual technology.
-All written communication between the Hearing Officer and one or more parties must be promptly provided to all other parties to the hearing. - 4.
+There shall be no oral communication outside the Hearing between the Hearing Officer and any party or witness unless each opposing party, or their representative, is able to simultaneously communicate with the Hearing Officer, whether in person or via audio/ visual technology.
+All written communication between the Hearing Officer and one or more parties must be promptly provided to all other parties to the Hearing. - 4.
 Rules of Evidence.
-Formal rules of evidence shall not be applicable to hearing on Petitions for individual rent adjustment.
-At such a hearing, the Petitioner and other affected parties may offer any documents, testimony, written declarations, or other evidence that, in the opinion of the Hearing Officer, is credible and relevant to the requested Rent adjustment.
+Formal rules of evidence shall not be applicable to Hearings on Petitions for individual rent adjustment.
+At such a Hearing, the Petitioner and other affected parties may offer any documents, testimony, written declarations, or other evidence that, in the opinion of the Hearing Officer, is credible and relevant to the requested rent adjustment.
 The Hearing Officer may consider the results of inspections of the property in question and the results of any other investigations conducted by or at the request of the Hearing Officer.
-The Hearing Officer shall consider any relevant evidence if it is the sort of evidence which a reasonable person might consider in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objections in civil actions.

-5. Records of Hearings.
-Audio recordings (or video recordings, if ordered by the Hearing Officer) of hearing will be produced and maintained.
+The Hearing Officer shall consider any relevant evidence if it is the sort of evidence which a reasonable person might consider in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objections in civil actions. - 5.
+Records of Hearings.
+Audio recordings (or video recordings, if ordered by the Hearing Officer) of Hearings will be produced and maintained.
 This audio or video record will be available for review to all parties, and any party may receive a copy of such recording upon payment not to exceed the reasonable cost of producing such copy.
-The Hearing Officer has the discretion to allow or disallow the making of other records or transcripts.

-6. Length of Hearing.
+The Hearing Officer has the discretion to allow or disallow the making of other records or transcripts. - 6.
+Length of Hearing. - a.
+A Hearing schedule shall be established providing for not more than seven (7) hours of Hearing with half of the time for the appealing party and the other half for the responding party or parties.
+The ceiling on the time for each party shall include the time used by the party for cross-examination of witnesses. - b.
+An extension of this time period may be granted by the Hearing Officer for good cause as determined by the Hearing Officer.
+In no case may the